Skip to Content

 Las Palmas Public Beach is a fantastic option to enjoy a more preserved beach with fewer tourist developments.
 Expect fewer crowds, a wider beachfront, and cheaper restaurants.

-Loco Tulum – Expect outstanding food and a relaxed atmosphere under the palm trees, a seasonal tasting menu, and local cuisine with Mediterranean influences.
+Loco Tulum – Expect outstanding food and a relaxed atmosphere under the palm trees.
+A seasonal tasting menu, and local cuisine with Mediterranean influences.
 There’s a magical ambiance in this solid mid-range option.

 Day 2: Cenotes in Tulum + Playa del Carmen

 Cenotes are freshwater natural pools that form over thousands of years.
 It occurs when limestone caves collapse and get filled with rainwater and water from underground rivers.
 And they are oh so dreamy!
-Lucky for you, some of the best cenotes are found around Tulum.

-Cenote Dos Ojos – This is one of the most famous and instagrammable cenotes.
+Cenote Dos Ojos – This is one of the most famous and Instagrammable cenotes.
 Its name translates as “two eyes” because from above the ground, it looks like two cenotes.

 In reality, though, Dos Ojos is a single cenote composed of two sinkholes connected through a 400-meter passageway.
 Filled with sunlight and with the most turquoise waters at delicious temperatures all day, it’s a must-see.